~ A tribute to Josef Pieper

 The Grasshopper and the rest of the Ants shrugged their shoulders in disgust.

 “Storing up food, were you?,” they cried.
 “Very well; now eat!”
-And they slammed the door in the ant’s face, at which point the Ant family erupted in shout of laughter as the music resumed and they went on with their celebration.
+And they slammed the door in the ant’s face, at which point the Ant family erupted in shouts of laughter as the music resumed and they went on with their celebration.

 The lone ant sat outside, ear pressed against the door, and eventually starved to death.
 He hadn’t even finished his rations, for he had lost his appetite.